 Pumpkin Cheesecake Swirl Brownies (with Keto option)

 This recipe has been updated to be keto-friendly and was shared recently in my newsletter!
-If you missed it, here’s a handy printable link:
+If you missed it, I included it down below.

 I finally tried out these brownies.
 I couldn’t wait any longer because I really wanted one.
 BAD.
 And I knew they’d probably be blog-worthy, and I haven’t posted a recipe in a while.